6 min read

 How to help your teen learn to save

-Let’s face it, most young people are simply not wired for delayed gratification.
-Whether money comes to them in the form of an allowance, a gift, or that first paycheck, they’re tempted to spend it all.
+It’s not uncommon for young people to struggle with delayed gratification.
+Whether money comes to them in the form of an allowance, a gift, or that first paycheck, they may be tempted to spend it all.

 While that first piggy bank is likely long gone, you can keep the topic of saving relevant by sharing some of your own savings’ triumphs; maybe you put aside money for your first car when you were their age, or earmarked savings for the family trip you took together over spring break.

-The message for your teen is that with the commitment to “pay yourself first” from every gift or paycheck, even small amounts will add up, and can set them up for larger financial goals.
+The message for your teen is that with the commitment to “pay yourself first” from every gift or paycheck, even small amounts will add up, and can set them up to achieve financial goals.

 You can also use examples from your own life to show them why it’s important to set aside savings to cover unexpected expenses like a major car repair.
 And it’s never too soon to explain the importance of building a nest egg, even if financial goals like college, buying a home, or saving for retirement feel far away for your teen.